Students and Families

 Family Relations Coordinator

-Any exceptions to the above or requests for deferred payments must be made to the Head of School or Campus Administrator at the student's campus.
+Any requests for exceptions to the above or for deferred payments must be made to Principal, Vice Principal, or Director of Finance and Operations.

 In all cases, please refer to the Prince George’s County Public School System for information on whether WSG will be open.
 WSG follows Prince George’s County weather decisions.
 However, if the situation presents that WSG is in session and Prince George’s County schools are not, we would then follow Elizabeth Seton High School.
 In this case, faculty, staff and students are not expected to report.